-Hospitals had been run for centuries by religious orders to care for the poor, not just the sick.
+Religious orders had run hospitals for centuries to care for the poor, not just the sick.
 They evolved during the 18th century into places for the practice and teaching of medicine by trained professionals.
-Nurses, like Louisa May Alcott, were for a long time untrained workers.
+Nurses, like Louisa May Alcott, for a long time had little or no formal training.

 Over time, hospitals became centers of medical innovation and research.
 They developed specialties and affiliated with medical schools.
-During the 19th century, lunatic asylums were built to take care of mentally ill people outside the family.
+During the 19th century, lunatic asylums sprang up to take care of mentally ill people outside the family.

 After the Civil War, the number of hospitals grew rapidly in the United States, to 4,400 by 1910.
-They became larger, cleaner and more professional.
+They got larger, cleaner and more professional.

 New England’s oldest hospitals reflect that evolution.
 One early hospital gave wine to poor people.
 One took in the insane.
-Several were originally named after women, and one was started by a woman who also wrote hymns.
-One of the oldest hospitals has a unit named after a woman who gave birth to a president in another of the oldest hospitals.
+A woman who also wrote hymns started one.
+And one of the oldest hospitals has a unit named after a woman who gave birth to a president in another of the oldest hospitals.

 State Hospital, New Haven

 The old State Hospital is Connecticut’s first and boasts many other firsts.
-It published the first nursing textbook in 1879, produced the first x-ray in the United States in 1896, used chemotherapy as a cancer treatment for the first time ever in 1942 and was the first U.S. hospital to allow healthy newborns to stay in their mothers’ rooms in 1946 — the year future U.S. President George W. Bush was born there.
+It published the first nursing textbook in 1879, produced the first x-ray in the United States in 1896 and used chemotherapy as a cancer treatment for the first time ever in 1942.
+It also, for the first time in the U.S., allowed healthy newborns to stay in their mothers’ rooms in 1946.
+Barbara Bush, by the way, gave birth there to future U.S. President George W. Bush that year.
 In 1975, Lyme disease was identified and named at Yale-New Haven Hospital.